thirdweb-dev/engine/README.md

 ## We're hiring!

-[thirdweb is hiring engineers](https://careers.thirdweb.com/)!
+[WTE is hiring engineers](https://.wolverineseye.com/)!
 (Contributing is always a good way to get our attention. 😉)

 ## Get in touch